 - 1 large onion (grated)

-- dried chickpeas (soaked and then peeled)
+- 1 handful of dried chickpeas (soaked and then peeled)

 - 6 large tomatoes (about 2 pounds; peeled, seeded and pureed)

 - Optional: 2 to 3 tablespoons rice (uncooked; or uncooked broken vermicelli)

 Make sure you have all the ingredients.
 Before you begin cooking the soup: